PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Broader impacts and limitations

 \subsection{Limitations}

 While our work effectively improves generalization ability, it introduces additional computational costs by requiring input samples to be passed through the network twice for regularization.
-However, this can be mitigated by using lazy regularization, where the network is regularized every $N$ steps, as shown in Figure \ref{fig:ablation-network-step}.
-Lazy regularization yields reasonable improvements compared to the baseline; for example, with 12 steps, it achieves an accuracy of 78.0 compared to the baseline's 74.9.
+However, this can be mitigated by using two efficient variants, \pacefast and \pacehalflazy, proposed in \S\ref{sup:sec:efficient-pace}, where we demonstrate the potential for resource-efficient fine-tuning.
 Additionally, our method introduces extra hyperparameters $\lambda$ and $\sigma$, which require caution during hyperparameter search.
 Nonetheless, Figure \ref{fig:albation-lambda-sigma} suggests that fewer training data requires larger $\lambda$ and $\sigma$ values, providing insight for hyperparameter tuning.